|Hooper Island, MD|

 Hooper Island Lighthouse sits in eighteen feet of water about three miles west of Middle Hooper Island.
 The foundation extends eighteen feet above the high waterline, and the focal plane of the light is sixty-three feet.
 In 1904, the light’s characteristic was changed to fixed white punctuated by a flash at fifteen-second intervals.
 Hooper Island Lighthouse was electrified in 1936, and at this time a Cunningham diaphragm fog horn was installed and the light’s characteristic was changed to the repeating ten-second signature of a one-second flash, two-second eclipse, one-second flash, and six-second eclipse.

 Hooper Island Lighthouse was fully automated on November 21, 1961, at which time the light characteristic was changed to a white flash every five seconds.
 The fog horn subsequently operated continuously from September 15 to June 1 of each year.
-When the Coast Guard crew was withdrawn form Hooper Island Lighthouse in 1961, Old Plantation Flats Lighthouse became the only staffed lighthouse on the eastern side of the Chesapeake.
+When the Coast Guard crew was withdrawn from Hooper Island Lighthouse in 1961, Old Plantation Flats Lighthouse became the only staffed lighthouse on the eastern side of the Chesapeake.

 When the Coast Guard called at the lighthouse during a regular visit on September 15, 1976, they discovered that the original fourth-order Fresnel lens had been stolen, necessitating the installation of a new solar-powered beacon.